mrivas-dev/factorial/README.md

         incompatibility_list: List of tags that are incompatible with this part
         image: link to the URL where the image is for this part
         ```
-    * So, to introduce a new rim color for eg., Red Rim 17 inch, the completed information payload that goes into the API would look something like this:
+    * In order to introduce a new rim color for eg., Red Rim 17 inch, the completed information payload that goes into the API would look something like this:
         * name: “Red Rim 17 inch”
         * stock\_status: 1
         * group: “Rims”